Jackie Robinson: Post-baseball life

 Robinson once told future Hall of Fame inductee Hank Aaron that "the game of baseball is great, but the greatest thing is what you do after your career is over."
 Robinson retired from baseball at age 37 on January 5, 1957.
 Later that year, after he complained of numerous physical ailments, he was diagnosed with diabetes, a disease that also afflicted his brothers.
 Although Robinson adopted an insulin injection regimen, the state of medicine at the time could not prevent the continued deterioration of Robinson's physical condition from the disease.

 In October 1959, Robinson entered the Greenville Municipal Airport's whites-only waiting room.
 Airport police asked Robinson to leave, but he refused.
 At a National Association for the Advancement of Colored People (NAACP) speech in Greenville, South Carolina, Robinson urged "complete freedom" and encouraged black citizens to vote and to protest their second-class citizenship.
 The following January, approximately 1,000 people marched on New Year's Day to the airport, which was desegregated shortly thereafter.

 In his first year of eligibility for the Baseball Hall of Fame in 1962, Robinson encouraged voters to consider only his on-field qualifications, rather than his cultural impact on the game.
-He was elected on the first ballot, becoming the first black player inducted into the Cooperstown museum.
+He was elected on the first ballot, becoming the first Black American player inducted into the Cooperstown museum.

-In 1965, Robinson served as an analyst for ABC's Major League Baseball Game of the Week telecasts, the first black person to do so.
+In 1965, Robinson served as an analyst for ABC's Major League Baseball Game of the Week telecasts, the first Black American to do so.
 In 1966, Robinson was hired as general manager for the short-lived Brooklyn Dodgers of the Continental Football League.
 In 1972, he served as a part-time commentator on Montreal Expos telecasts.

-On June 4, 1972, the Dodgers retired his uniform number, 42, alongside those of Roy Campanella (39) and Sandy Koufax (32).
-From 1957 to 1964, Robinson was the vice president for personnel at Chock full o'Nuts; he was the first black person to serve as vice president of a major American corporation.
+From 1957 to 1964, Robinson was the vice president for personnel at Chock full o'Nuts; he was the first Black American to serve as vice president of a major American corporation.
 Robinson always considered his business career as advancing the cause of black people in commerce and industry.
-Robinson also chaired the NAACP's million-dollar Freedom Fund Drive in 1957, and served on the organization's board until 1967.
-In 1964, he helped found, with Harlem businessman Dunbar McLaurin, Freedom National Bank—a black-owned and operated commercial bank based in Harlem.
+He also chaired the NAACP's million-dollar Freedom Fund Drive in 1957, and served on the organization's board until 1967.
+In 1964, he helped found, with Harlem businessman Dunbar McLaurin, Freedom National Bank—a Black-owned and operated commercial bank based in Harlem.
 He also served as the bank's first chairman of the board.
 In 1970, Robinson established the Jackie Robinson Construction Company to build housing for low-income families.